ErNostromo/Self-balancing-robot/README.md

 - "./Schematics and PCB (deprecated)": contains all the schematics and pcb.
 It's more of a quick test version, so i'm planning on releasing a new updated version of the board soon based on the problems i had with this version, using an online schematic and PCB designer (probably EasyEDA).

 - "./YABR/": probably the most important folder, it contains the original project i got inspired from.
-Since it's from a youtube video i'll put a link to it as soon as i can.
+[Here's a link to the original website](http://www.brokking.net/yabr_main.html)

 ## TODO
 - Add Raspberry Pi software (once I understand which ones of the thousands files are worth publishing).
 Originally this was supposed to include a Raspberry Pi, but I had some problems with the power so i stopped developing for it.
 But now that Raspy 4 is out I'll probably include again to add a feature of object detection.